acoli-repo/AURIS/guidelines/archive/discourse.2023-11-17.md

 	1. using the same procedure
 3. iterate until an anchor and an implicit discourse marker have been found or no possible anchor can be expected anymore (e.g., because the text deals with different topics)

+Prasad et al. 2007: "In Example (68), a causal relation is inferred between raising cash positions to record levels and high cash positions helping to buffer a fund, even though no Explicit connective appears in the text to express this relation.
+Similarly, in Example (69), a consequence relation is inferred between the increase in the number of rooms and the increase in the number of jobs, though no Explicit connective expresses this relation."

+	- (68) Several leveraged funds don’t want to cut the amount they borrow because it would slash the income they pay shareholders, fund officials said.
+But a few funds have taken other defensive steps.
+Some have raised their cash positions to record levels. **[Implicit = because]** High cash positions help buffer a fund when the market falls.
+(PDTB2, 0983)

+	- (69) The projects already under construction will increase Las Vegas’s supply of hotel rooms by 11,795, or nearly 20%, to 75,500. **[Implicit = so]** By a rule of thumb of 1.5 new jobs for each new hotel room, Clark County will have nearly 18,000 new jobs.
+(PDTB2, 0994)

 > Note: Unlike PDTB2, the annotation of implicit relations is not limited to adjacent utterances.

-### A.4.3 Alternative Lexicalizations
+As for implicit relations, the anchor always precedes the utterance.
+In the following, it would be logically possible to annotate Reason to point from the first utterance to the second, but because of ordering preferences for implicit relations, we only annotate the inverse relation Result:

+- (x) Carl is crazy; **[Implicit = this is why]** he beats his wife.
+(Prasad and Bunt 2015)

+## Alternative lexicalizations and multiple discourse markers

-Many researchers distinguish discourse markers and alternative lexicalizations, i.e., a phrasal expression that conveys the meaning of a discourse marker that could be used in its place in a more or less equivalent way (e.g., *This observation leads us to conclude that ...* in place of *Thus, ...*).
+Many researchers distinguish discourse markers and alternative lexicalizations, i.e., a phrasal expression that conveys the meaning of a discourse marker that could be used in its place in a more or less equivalent way (e.g., "This observation leads us to conclude that ..." in place of "Thus, ...").
 If such phrases are no longer than 5 words, annotators should annotate such phrases as explicit discourse markers.
 If such phrases are longer than 5 words, proceed as follows:

-- provide a common discourse marker that could be used in place of the alternative lexicalization, write the alternative lexicalization and put the discourse marker in **square brackets** afterwards.
+- provide a common discourse marker that could be used in place of the alternative lexicalization, write it in **square brackets**, add the alternative lexicalization afterwards

 If the discourse marker you provided could also be used *in addition to* the alternative lexicalization, then treat this as implicit discourse marker, i.e.,

 - provide the discourse marker you inferred in round brackets.

-## A.5 Relation Inventory

-AURIS discourse relations are organized in a hierarchy that is also used to define selection preferences for annotation.

-### A.5.1 Top-Level Organization

-- **ADVERSATIVITY**: discourse relations concerned with highlighting prominent differences between the situations presented in utterance and anchor.
+See the list of diagnostic markers in the appendix

+> Note: We annotate at most one discourse marker per sentence.
+If multiple discourse markers apply, this defaults to the first discourse marker.

+In the following examples, we annotate the first discourse marker only

+- (14) Small businesses say a recent trend is like a dream come true: more-affordable rates for employee-health insurance, initially at least. **But** then they wake up to a nightmare.
+(PDTB3, wsj 0518; Webber et al. 2019b)

+Here the, _but_ and _then_ encode independent discourse relations, the first indicating Concession, the second a temporal relation.
+However, _but then_ can also be analyzed as a single discourse marker, indicating Concession:

+- (15) To many, it was a ceremony more befitting a king than a rural judge seated in the isolated foothills of the southern Allegheny Mountains. **But then** Judge O’Kicki often behaved like a man who would be king – and, some say, an arrogant and abusive one.
+(PDTB3, wsj 0267; Webber et al. 2019b)

+## Annotation procedure and relation inventory

+The relation inventory is primarily drawn from the Penn Discourse Treebank, as interpreted by ISO SemAF.
+We follow PDTB in providing a hierarchical organization of discourse relations, over which annotation preferences are to be drawn:

+- **ADVERSATIVITY** "the connective indicates that a discourse relation is established between Arg1 and Arg2 in order to highlight prominent differences between the two situations.
+Semantically, the truth of both arguments is independent of the connective or the established relation."
+(PDTB2 COMPARISON, Prasad et al. 2007, p.32)
-- **CONTINGENCY**: discourse relations in which one of the situations described in utterance and anchor causally influences the other, i.e., it provides a reason, explanation or justification in the other situation.
+- **CONTINGENCY** one of the situations described in utterance and anchor causally influences the other, i.e., it provides a reason, explanation or justification in the other situation (Prasad et al. 2007, p.28; Webber et al. 2019a, p.19)
-- **TEMPORAL**: the situations described in utterance and anchor are related temporally.
+- **TEMPORAL** the situations described in the arguments are intended to be related temporally.
+(Prasad et al. 2007, p.
+27; Webber et al. 2019a, p.18)
-- **EXPANSION**: other relations which expand the discourse and move its narrative or exposition forward.
+- **EXPANSION** (other) "relations which expand the discourse and move its narrative or exposition forward."
+(Prasad et al. 2007, p.34)
-- **DIALOG**: discourse relations for turn-taking in dialog.
-- **EntRel**: utterance and anchor are not related by any of the other types of discourse relations, but indirectly by addressing the same entities

-In addition to these, we use **NoRel** to mark utterances for which no anchor can be established.
+To these, we add two additional top-level categories:
+- **DIALOG** for SemAF dependence relations (added for feedback- and question-response annotations of dialog acts, also comprising PDTB3 Hypophora)
+- **EntRel** for entity relations not falling under any of the categories above.

-### A.5.2 Annotation Principles
+### Annotation principles

-- if the main predicate carries more than one explicit discourse marker, annotate the first explicit discourse marker
+- if there is more than one explicit discourse marker, annotate the first explicit discourse marker
 - if there is no discourse marker or the discourse marker is ambiguous with respect to the discourse relation it encodes:
 	- annotate the most specific discourse relation possible, using the following preference hierachy
 		- ADVERSATIVITY > CONTINGENCY > TEMPORAL > EXPANSION > DIALOG > EntRel > NoRel

-The logic behind this ranking is that it describes a spectrum from semantically highly constrained (i.e., very specific) to semantically less constrained (i.e., more generic) relation types, and that annotators should annotate the most specific discourse relation applicable.
+The logic behind that ranking is that this hierarchy ranges from semantically highly constrained (i.e., very specific) to semantically less constrained (i.e., more generic) relation types:

 - adversative relations can involve a causal element (especially CONCESSION), so that these are considered more specific than causal
-- causal (CONTINGENCY) relations imply a temporal element (cause precedes or overlaps with result), so that these are more specific than temporal
+- causal (contingency) relations imply a temporal element (cause precedes or overlaps with result), so that these are more specific than temporal
-- as a means of driving the discourse forward, TEMPORAL relations are a subset of expansion relations
+- as a means of driving the discourse forward, temporal relations are a subset of expansion relations
 - In general, dialog acts apply to all utterances, but in the context of discourse annotations, they should be limited to cases in which no other discourse relations apply.
 So, their annotation priority is below that of Expansion.
 Nevertheless, if over signals require a functional dependence or feedback dependence annotation, these should be used.
 - we follow the view of PDTB that entity relations should be annotated only if no other relation applies. `EntRel` relations are a fallback to enable the annotation of discourse relations whose attachment is unclear, but still evident from coreference links.

+> Note: The PDTB2 top-level relations have not been directly mapped to SemAF roles, but rather, they constitute a higher level of organization *over* SemAF roles

+> Note: The top-level class ADVERSATIVITY has been introduced for PDTB2 COMPARISON, to avoid conflation with PDTB3 COMPARISON, because PDTB3 has revised the definition of COMPARISON to also include Similarity relations, which were previously grouped with EXPANSION.
+However, Webber et al. (2019a, p.
+23-24) note that annotators had difficulties to distinguish Contrast and Concession, thus demonstrating the need for a common superclass.
+These difficulties do not extend, however, to SIMILARITY.
+As an alternative to the PDTB3 approach of extending the scope of COMPARISON, we would prefer to stay with the original definition, but use a more specific designation, say, ADVERSATIVITY.

 If no relation can be established with the last preceding utterance, explore the one before, etc. Note that, as a result, the anchor of an utterance does not have to be in the preceding utterance:

-- (16.1) *Kidder, Peabody & Co. is trying to struggle back.*
+- (7.1) Kidder, Peabody & Co. is trying to struggle back.
-- (16.2) [ANCHOR:] *Only a few months ago, the 124-year-old securities firm seemed to be on the verge of a meltdown, racked by internal squabbles and defections.*
+- (7.2) [ANCHOR:] Only a few months ago, the 124-year-old securities firm seemed to be on the verge of a meltdown, racked by internal squabbles and defections.
-- (16.3) *Its relationship with parent General Electric Co. had been frayed since a big Kidder insider-trading scandal two years ago.*
+- (7.3) Its relationship with parent General Electric Co. had been frayed since a big Kidder insider-trading scandal two years ago.
-- (16.4) *Chief executives and presidents had come and gone.*
+- (7.4) Chief executives and presidents had come and gone.
-- (16.5) ***[Implicit Contrast = But]** Now, the firm says it’s at a turning point.*
+- (7.5) **[Implicit Contrast, But]** Now, the firm says it’s at a turning point.
-- (16.6) "By the end of this year, 63-year-old Chairman Silas Cathcart – the former chairman of Illinois Tool Works who was derided as a ”tool-and-die man” when GE brought him in to clean up Kidder in 1987 – retires to his Lake Forest, Ill., home, possibly to build a shopping mall on some land he owns.""
+- (7.6) By the end of this year, 63-year-old Chairman Silas Cathcart – the former chairman of Illinois Tool Works who was derided as a ”tool-and-die man” when GE brought him in to clean up Kidder in 1987 – retires to his Lake Forest, Ill., home, possibly to build a shopping mall on some land he owns.
 (Prasad et al. 2017, p.
 10)

-In this example, the anchor of the implicit Contrast (16.5) is three sentences back (16.2).
+In this example, the anchor of the implicit Contrast (7.5) is three utterances back (7.2).

-- (17.1) [ANCHOR:] P1: *Is it safe to put my camera through here?*
+- (w.1) [ANCHOR:] P1: Is it safe to put my camera through here?
-- (17.2) P1: *It’s a very expensive camera you know.*
+- (w.2) P1: It’s a very expensive camera you know.
-- (17.3) **[Answer]** P2: *Yes, that’s perfectly safe.* (Bunt and Prasad 2016)
+- (w.3) **[Dependent-act: ANSWER]** P2: Yes, that’s perfectly safe.
+(Bunt and Prasad 2016)

-For (17.3), no discourse relation, nor an entity relation can be established between with (17.2), so that (17.1) has to be considered (and can be confirmed) as anchor.
+Here, no discourse relation, nor an entity relation can be established between w.3 and w.2, so that w.1 is to be considered (and can be confirmed as) anchor.

-- (18.1) [ANCHOR:] A: *So I can be there at 10:30.*
+- (9.1) [ANCHOR:] A: So I can be there at 10:30.
-- (18.2) A: *I don’t know about Peterson.*
+- (9.2) A: I don’t know about Peterson.
-- (18.3) **[Feedback]** B: *10:30, okay.*
+- (9.3) **[Dependent-act]** B: 10:30, okay.
-- (18.4) B: *We’ll start at 10:15 with the formalities.* (Bunt et al. 2012, p.433)
+- (9.4) B: We’ll start at 10:15 with the formalities.
+(Bunt et al. 2012, p.433)

 If an utterance can take more than one sentence as anchor, annotate the most proximate anchor, only:

-- (19.1) B: *We’re gonna be selling this remote control for twenty five euro*
+- (10.1) B: We’re gonna be selling this remote control for twenty five euro
-- (19.2) B: *and we’re aiming to make fifty million euro*
+- (10.2) B: and we’re aiming to make fifty million euro
-- (19.3) B: *so we’re gonna be selling this on an international scale*
+- (10.3) B: so we’re gonna be selling this on an international scale
-- (19.4) [ANCHOR:] B: *and we don’t want it to cost more than twelve fifty euros*
+- (10.4) [ANCHOR:] B: and we don’t want it to cost more than twelve fifty euros
-- (19.5) **[Feedback]** D: *Okay*
+- (10.5) **[Dependent-act (positive feedback)]** D: Okay
-- (19.6) [ANCHOR:] B: *So fifty percent of the selling price*
+- (10.6) [ANCHOR:] B: So fifty percent of the selling price
-- (19.7) **[Feedback]** D: *Can we go over that again* (Bunt et al., 2012, p.432-433)
+- (10.7) **[Dependent-act (negative feedback)]** D: Can we go over that again (Bunt et al., 2012, p.432-433)

-According to Bunt et al. (2012), (19.5) actually refers back to (19.1) - (19.4), but we annotate only (19.4) as anchor.
-(19.7), then, takes scope over (19.1) - (19.4) _and_ (19.6), but we only annotate the relation to (19.6).
+According to Bunt et al. (2012), (10.5) actually refers back to (10.1) - (10.4), but we annotate only (10.4) as anchor.
+(10.7), however, takes scope over (10.1) - (10.4) _and_ (10.6), but we only annotate the relation to (10.6).

-### A.5.3 Overall hierarchy
+### Overall hierarchy

 The top level of the hierarchy follows PDTB2, the middle level represents SemAF relations, the third level represents SemAF attribute roles.